jandamm/zgenom/README.md

 source "${HOME}/.zgenom/zgenom.zsh"

 # Check for plugin and zgenom updates every 7 days
-# This does not reduce the startup time.
+# This does not increase the startup time.
 zgenom autoupdate --background

 # if the init script doesn't exist